mercadopago/devsite-docs/guides/additional-content/your-integrations/webhooks.en.md

 ## Configuration during payment creation

-During the payment creation process, it's possible to configure the notification URL more specifically for each payment using the `notification_url` field and implementing the necessary notification receiver.
+During the creation process of a payment, preference or order, it's possible to configure the notification URL more specifically for each payment using the `notification_url` field and implementing the necessary notification receiver.

 > WARNING
 >